icgc-argo/argo-docs/docs/data-access/data-download.md

     upload    Upload file object(s) to the remote storage repository
 ```

 ## Download

 ### Download a list of files by manifest

+> NOTE: You will experience some warnings when downloading files by manifest, however you should still be able to proceed with the download.
+This is a known issue that will be fixed in an upcoming release.

 Using a manifest is ideal for downloading multiple files identified through the [ARGO Platform](https://platform.icgc-argo.org/repository).

 Run the score-client using the `download` command.
 Define your options:

 - **--manifest** : location of the manifest file listing files to be downloaded
 - **--output-dir**: location you want the downloaded files to be written to

 For example:

 ```shell
 > bin/score-client download --manifest ./directory-path/score-manifest.20200520.tsv --output-dir ./output-directory-path